djangocon/2024.djangocon.us/src/_content/posts/tutorials.md

 #### Tutorial Track C

-Led by Meagen Voss Description: How To Build More Accessible Websites with Wagtail
+Led by Meagen Voss and Scott Cranfill Description: How To Build More Accessible Websites with Wagtail

 🎉 This is your chance to: Enhance your Django expertise, discover the latest best practices, connect with fellow developers, and gain insights from top industry experts.

 🚀 Don’t miss out on this incredible opportunity to grow your skills and network with the Django community!
 For more information and updates, visit our [website.](https://2024.djangocon.us)

 Tutorials are a separate registration and are $199 per session.
 Buy tutorial tickets before they sell out!
-[Buy your ticket](https://ti.to/defna/djangocon-us-2024) today
+[Buy your ticket](https://ti.to/defna/djangocon-us-2024) today.